ElliotCHEN37/GMxLRC/README.md

 A simple GUI for MxLRC<br>
 Based on MxLRC v1.2.2

-## What's the difference between 2 versions in v1.2?
--  STD (Standard)
-This version comes with `mxlrc.exe`
-- GUI (GUI Only)
-This version comes without `mxlrc.exe`, you need to download it and place it in GMxLRC's working directory

 ## Additional Feature
 - Auto-read token from file
 1. Create `token.txt` in the working dir
 2. Paste your user token into `token.txt`

-- Read Artist and Title from audio file metadata (support multiple files)
-1. Go to Action -> Open File or Action -> Open Folder

 ## Requirements
 - Python 3.9+